R167/int-ipa/README.md

 # Interactive IPA transcription

 Int IPA is a tool for teaching IPA transcription with incremental feedback.
+See some examples at ipa.wdurand.com!

 - [Interactive IPA transcription](#interactive-ipa-transcription)
   - [Features](#features)